 Indoor Air Quality is a sub-set of Industrial Hygiene concerned specifically with air quality in the work environment.
 Indoor pollution sources that release gases or particles into the air are the primary cause of indoor air quality problems.
 Inadequate ventilation can increase indoor pollutant levels by not bringing in enough outdoor air to dilute emissions from indoor sources and by not carrying indoor air pollutants out.

-To report an IAQ issue, please use our IAQ Reporting Form.
+To report an IAQ issue, please use Service Request Form.